curl/everything-curl/http/modify/compression.md

 get a little confused when asked to compress in two different ways.
 It is generally safer to just pick one.

-For SCP and SFTP transfers, there is `--compressed-ssh`.
-It compresses all traffic in either direction.

 ## HTTP headers

 HTTP/1.x headers cannot be compressed.
 HTTP/2 and HTTP/3 headers on the other